orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Introduction
 - The problem is not .. it's missing tools to think across fields.
+- Most definitions and/or names of things assume some perspective.
+Make it hard to generalize.

 - "Can just draw a line (or any structure really) and say I want to regard that as the same, not obvious what would happen if you do that, but you can."